How Sparse Attention Approximates Exact Attention? Your Attention is Naturally $n^C$-Sparse: Sparse Attention Approximation

-where the first, second and third steps follow from simple algebras.
-The fourth step follows from Lemma~\ref{lem:wt_D-D}, the fifth step follows from simple algebra, the sixth step follows from Definition~\ref{def:wt_D}, the last step follows from simple algebra and $\alpha = (1 - (n - k)\epsilon)^{-1}$. \end{proof}
+where the first step follows from simple algebras, the second step follows from triangle inequality, the third step follows from Part 1 and Part 4 of Lemma~\ref{lem:upper_bound_error}, the fourth step follows from simple algebras.